Mann-Grandstaff VA Medical Center

 The best way to stay informed is to sign up to tell us you'd like to get a COVID-19 vaccine at VA.
 Your local VA facility will then contact you when they have a vaccine for you.

 For your continued health and safety during this pandemic, please don't come to a VA health facility to request a COVID-19 vaccine without an appointment unless you are coming to a specific scheduled event such as a walk-in clinic or drive-through clinic that does not require an appointment.

 Note: Your employer, pharmacy, or local public health officials may offer you a COVID-19 vaccine.
 We encourage you to take the first opportunity you have to get a vaccine at the most convenient location for you.

 Mann-Grandstaff VAMC Veteran Vaccination Clinic

-We are offering vaccinations for 100 initial Veteran vaccinations with a plan to get 200 total (100 initial plus 100 second dosing) daily.
-These vaccinations are being offered BY APPOINTMENT ONLY.
-Veterans will be screened through the front entrance (no change to current process).
+Veterans arriving at the facility for a COVID-19 vaccination will be screened through the front entrance (no change to current process).
 Parking is available in Lot F (open for Veteran COVID vaccinations only).